 Fortunately, Trend Micro has several products that can help you, as a potential or actual victim of a data leak, to proactively mitigate the fallout from a serious security incident, or to foil the fraudsters:

 Trend Micro ID Security: checks if your personal information has been uploaded to Dark Web sites by hackers.
 This highly secure service, available in apps for Android and iOS mobile devices, uses data hashing and an encrypted connected to keep your details safe, alerting when it has found a match on the Dark Web so you can take action.
 Use it to protect your emails, credit card numbers, passwords, bank accounts, passport details and more.

-Fraud Buster is also now integrated into Trend Micro Security for Windows, protecting Gmail and Outlook webmail in Internet Explorer, Chrome, and Firefox.
+Email Defender is also now integrated into Trend Micro Maximum Security for Windows, protecting Gmail and Outlook webmail in Internet Explorer, Chrome, and Firefox.
 It’s also integrated in Trend Micro Antivirus for Mac, where it does the same for Gmail webmail in Safari, Chrome and Firefox on the Mac.